comp-machine-learning-spring2022/syllabus-spring2022/_sources/resources.md

 Please note that for anything denoted as an E-Book at the library, there are limits placed on how many people can view the source.
 Instead, you can download sections (or whole books) for a period of time directly from the library.
 :::

+## Pedagogical Partner

+Kathleen is my pedagogical partner this semester.
+She took CSC294 last spring and will be helping to redesign some of the labs and the final project.
+If you would like to provide feedback regarding course content or structure to a fellow student (and anonymously if you wish), please reach out to Kathleen (khablutzel@smith.edu or on slack).

 ## Student Hours

 Student hours are **drop-in hours.** These hours are for _you_ to meet with me about anything!
 They are times on my calendar with _nothing else_ on them.